LianisDevs/holbertonschool-binary_trees/README.md

 * 6- goes through a binary tree using pre-order traversal

 * 7- goes through a binary tree using in-order traversal

+* 8- goes through a binary tree using post-order traversal